How to Sell with Merch by Amazon: It’s Time for Sellers to Get the Royal(ty) Treatment

 (FYI, all of the Helium 10 Amazon seller tools I mention in this blog are free to use, with limitations)

-Let’s choose one of these keywords and run it in Magnet, our Amazon keyword research tool, to expand our options.
+Let’s choose one of these keywords and run it in Magnet, our Amazon keyword tool, to expand our options.
 Click on the right-side ellipses for your keyword and look for “Run Magnet.”

 I used the tool’s filtering parameters within Magnet to sort by highest magnet IQ score (phrases with high search volume and low competition).
 I also filtered for phrases that must include “nature,” “camping,” “mountains,” “tree,” etc.

 Tree hugger t-shirt, camping shirt, nature art… these may seem like obvious terms, but I neglected to use any of them in my original listing.
 Obviously, you’ll want to put some time into choosing keywords that are relevant to your product, but by using Magnet, the delicious data is hand-delivered to us on a silver platter.